JoaoCostaIFG/IART/README.md

 ## Running

 To run the code execute the [main python script](./main.py).
-This script launches an interactive menu that will let you choose a file from the input, the algorithm to run and whether to output the result to an image.
-At the end of the run, the status will be displayed in the terminal.
+This script launches an interactive menu that will let you choose a file from the input, and the algorithm to run.

+At the end of the run, the results will optionally be displayed in the terminal: draw the solution in the terminal, output the solution as a png file, and save the results file according the specification.

 ### Example run